 Per capita income was used as a surrogate to measure the need for transportation equity.
 Each Census tract in the City was assigned a score of 5 (very low income), 4 (low), 3 (medium), 2 (moderately high), or 1 (high).
 Study network segments then received a score corresponding to the tract in which they are located.
-Please see Figure 3 for an illustration of per capita income by census tract.
+Figure 3 provides an illustration of per capita income by census tract.